DanteHoyle/cfg/README.md

 | tmux | tmux.conf | $HOME |
 | foot | foot.ini | $HOME/.config/foot |
 | kitty | kitty.conf | $HOME/.config/kitty |

-## Scripts
-**Dangerous**

-Scripts are written in fish, and are in the scripts/ subdirectory.
-Run scripts from the dotfiles directory

-## Ideas for features
-- Allow user to set silent output

-- Backing Up Files

-    - It would be smart to first check if the directories exist before starting the copying operations.
-Another failrure handling method would be to keep the current logic, but allowing the user to decide if they want to keep going if there's a failed copy.

-### `sync_source_to_live.sh`

-### `sync_live_to_source.sh`